tbadams45/tbadams45.github.io/_posts/2019-11-30-imitating-jesus-suffering.markdown

 ## A very old idea

 Responding to suffering and persecution the way Jesus did is a radical idea.
 But it is not a new one.
 For over 300 years, the church embraced these commands wholeheartedly.
-Their speak in one voice a message that is too often missed today:
+They speak with one voice a message that is too often missed today:

 > Clement of Alexandria (195 AD): "Christians are not allowed to use violence to correct the delinquencies of sins."
 >